 Is There Anything Else I Need to Know?

 Yes.
-When you ask the VA to take another look at your disability rating, the VA reviews your entire claim file.
+When you ask VA to take another look at your disability rating, VA will review your entire claim file.
 It does not only look for evidence in support of your claim.
 If the VA feels your condition has actually improved, or that it initially assigned you too high of a rating, the VA reserves the right to decrease your disability rating.

 We will ensure that your claim is strong enough to withstand scrutiny from the VA.

 Have Questions?
 Call 401-331-6300 to Get Help from Our Team